BioinformaticsLabAtMUN/OpDetect/README.md

 If you use OpDetect in your research, please cite:

-Rezvan Karaji and Lourdes Peña-Castillo, "OpDetect: A Convolutional and Recurrent Neural Network Classifier for Precise and Sensitive Operon Detection from RNA-seq Data," [BioRXiv](https://doi.org/10.1101/2025.03.24.645056).
+Rezvan Karaji and Lourdes Peña-Castillo, "OpDetect: A Convolutional and Recurrent Neural Network Classifier for Precise and Sensitive Operon Detection from RNA-seq Data," [PLoS ONE](https://doi.org/10.1101/2025.03.24.645056), 2025.

 ---